-Assets that are suitable and capable of supporting the service delivery needs of the community.
-Council's Asset Management Framework shows the relationship between the Council Plan, the Asset Management Policy, this Strategy and Council's Asset Management Plan (currently before Council).
-The Long-Term Financial Plan, Strategic Resource Plan and Budget are also directly linked to the Asset Management Plan outputs.
-This framework will ensure a strategic approach to Asset Management.
-2. Asset Management Plan To comply with the Local Government Act 2020 , Council is required to adopt an Asset Plan by 30 June 2022.
-That plan will be adopted to assist Council to manage the following over a ten-year timeframe.
-Ensure that the assets are managed properly so to deliver Council's strategic outcomes.
-Ensure that the assets provide the specified asset levels of service in the most cost-effective manner.
-Anticipate, plan, and prioritise spending on the assets.
-Use a lifecycle approach to manage the assets in the most cost-effective manner over time.
-Ensure efficient operation and continued sustainability of the assets.
-Provide a basis for asset performance monitoring (condition assessm performance targets and improvement actions).
-Identify and minimise environmental risk and liability resulting from asset usage.
-Conduct consultation to establish community expectations in relation to asset service standards through the community's representatives (Councillors).
-Undertake a risk-based approach to identify operational, maintenance, renewal, and capital development needs, and apply best value economic analysis to select the most cost-effective asset treatment program.
-Continually review and improve asset management practices.
-Continuously review and improve the plan.
-3. Current State of the Assets Managed by Council Current Assets Council's assets are made up of a wide range of different asset types, all of which are fundamental in meeting the needs of the community.
-Assets may be physical (i.e., tangible e.g., plant, buildings) or non-physical (i.e., intangible e.g., intellectual property, goodwill).
-This strategy only considers physical infrastructure assets.
-The major characteristics of an asset are:
+To comply with the Local Government Act 2020, Council was required to adopt an Asset Plan by 30 June 2022 and review it within a year of the election of each new Council.
+That plan will assist Council to manage the following over a ten-year timeframe.

+- Ensure that the assets are managed properly so to deliver Council's strategic outcomes. - Ensure that the assets provide the specified asset levels of service in the most cost-effective manner. - Anticipate, plan, and prioritise spending on the assets. - Use a lifecycle approach to manage the assets in the most cost-effective manner over time. - Ensure efficient operation and continued sustainability of the assets. - Provide a basis for asset performance monitoring (condition assessment, performance targets and improvement actions). - Identify and minimise environmental risk and liability resulting from asset usage. - Conduct consultation to establish community expectations in relation to asset service standards through the community's representatives (Councillors). - Undertake a risk-based approach to identify operational, maintenance, renewal, and capital development needs, and apply best value economic analysis to select the most cost-effective asset treatment program. - Continually review and improve asset management practices. - Continuously review and improve the plan.